Nissan Qashqai review

-The Nissan Qashqai Acenta comes with decent kit, including climate control, Bluetooth and automatic lights and wipers.
-However, you’ll have to fork out around £450 for rear parking sensors, while sat-nav isn’t even an option – you’ll have to upgrade to the Acenta Premium version for this desirable kit.
+The Nissan Qashqai Acenta comes with decent levels of kit, including climate control, Bluetooth and automatic lights and wipers.
+However, you’ll have to fork out £495 for front and rear parking sensors and a whole load of other safety gear, while sat-nav isn’t even an option – you’ll have to upgrade to the n-tec version for this desirable kit.

 It delivers decent performance, too, and feels more lively on the road, thanks to the combination of prompt throttle response and the precise six-speed gearbox’s well chosen ratios.

 The original Nissan Qashqai was surprisingly fun to drive, but the latest model takes a more mature approach.
 Refinement has been vastly improved, with much less road and engine noise, particularly on the motorway.

 In a series of corners, the Qashqai feels composed and the electrically assisted steering is direct and surprisingly weighty, while grip is strong.
 Active Trace Control torque vectoring helps boost agility, braking individual wheels in order to reduce understeer and deliver more positive turn-in.

 Also included is Nissan’s Active Engine Brake function, which reduces jerkiness in the transmission when you lift off the throttle.
 Plus, the Body Motion Control constantly dabs the brakes to smooth out body movement over bumps.
 It works well, particularly at low speed, but hit a series of imperfections and the ride gets fidgety as the brakes and dampers fight to keep control.